-- Based on student data, Tier 3 services will be implemented. - Parent Notification letter will be sent when the RtI Team implements Tier 3 services. - Intervention provider will implement scientifically research-based interventions based on student data to target specific skills. - Interventions will be provided in addition to core instructional time. - Tier 3-intervention provider will progress monitor students in Tier 3 more frequently. - If progress is being made, continue to provide Tier 3 intervention services and monitor progress. - If progress improves, student may be moved back to Tier 2 or 1. - A student need not be required to go all the way through Tier 3 before being evaluated if evidence exists to suspect a disability and/or other long-term planning (504 plan, additional Tier 3 cycle).
+- Individual or small group intervention - More intensive instruction: increased time, reduced group size, more explicit and systematic instruction, increased feedback - 1-5% of students - High quality scientifically researched-based instruction - Assessment-based decisions, including the incorporation of executive function skills - Parent Notification provided through Power School scheduling changes - Intervention provider will implement scientifically research-based interventions based on student data to target specific skills. - Interventions will be provided by a specialist (to the extent practicable) in the targeted area - Tier 3-intervention provider will progress monitor students in Tier 3 more frequently. - If sufficient, acceptable progress is made, the student may be moved back to Tier 2 or 1. - If there is a lack of sufficient, acceptable progress, then the SST team may recommend a referral to the Committee of Special Education. - A student need not be required to go all the way through Tier 3 before being evaluated if evidence exists to suspect a disability and/or other long-term planning (504 plan, additional Tier 3 cycle). - Evaluate effectiveness of instructional changes based on data.